Snowfire/docs-for-snowfire/snippets/README.md

 # Snippets

-- All snippets in the `examples` folder are included by default in Snowfire
+- All snippets in the `bundled` folder are included by default in Snowfire

 - You can replace existing default snippets by creating a new one with the same name.
 Then copy/paste the from the code here.